endli215/EEC201_Final_Project/README.md

 where `k` is the number of Mel filter banks, and `c_n` represents the `n`-th cepstral coefficient.

-We calculate **20 coefficients**, but **remove the first coefficient** to eliminate the influence of overall loudness.
-This ensures that our model captures only the **distinct features of speech**, rather than variations in volume.
+We calculate 20 coefficients, but remove the first coefficient to eliminate the influence of overall loudness.
+This ensures that our model captures only the distinct features of speech, rather than variations in volume.

 ### Vector Quantization(LBG)